-- Initiatives to determine options to reduce CO2 footprint of the Learning Estate and planning to meet 2030 targets. - Initial focus around energy efficiency in schools and in the future, replacement with renewable energy options. - Planning energy efficiency surveys for selection of representative schools this to be completed this year. - New builds will adopt low energy (and CO2) design methodologies (e.g. PassivHaus). - Will look at retrospective low carbon methodologies (e.g. Enerphit) to address current buildings.
+- Initiatives to determine options to reduce CO2 footprint of the Learning Estate and plans to meet national and local climate targets. - Initial focus around fabric first option to ensure energy efficient school buildings and in the future, with follow on replacement with renewable energy options to be undertaken within planned energy source replacement timescales

+- Energy efficiency surveys on selection of representative schools will be completed over the next couple of month.
+These will determine cost effective net zero intervention options to incorporate into future upgrade and maintenance works. - New builds will adopt low energy (and CO2) design methodologies (e.g. PassivHaus). - Will look at retrospective low carbon methodologies (e.g. Enerphit) to address current buildings.